Shane Bowen

-Shane Andrew Bowen (born December 9, 1986) is an American football coach who is the defensive coordinator for the Tennessee Titans of the National Football League (NFL).
-He previously served as an assistant coach for the Houston Texans.
+Shane Andrew Bowen (born December 9, 1986) is an American professional football coach who is the defensive coordinator for the New York Giants of the National Football League (NFL).
+He previously served as the defensive coordinator for the Tennessee Titans from 2021 to 2023 and as an assistant coach for the Houston Texans.

 Playing career

 High school

 Bowen played safety for Pickerington Central High School from 2001 to 2004.
 In his junior year, Bowen was selected to the second team All-Ohio Capital Conference team.
-In his senior year, he piled up 188 tackles and three interceptions.
+In his senior year, Bowen piled up 188 tackles and three interceptions.
 As a result, he was awarded the Ohio Capital Conference Player of the year.
-He was also awarded first team All-Central District honors and the Associated Press’ second team All-Ohio honors.
-One of Bowen's teammates at Pickerington Central was A. J. Trapasso, a punter who was signed by the Tennessee Titans as an unrestricted free agent.
+Bowen was also awarded first team All-Central District honors and the Associated Press’ second team All-Ohio honors.
+One of his teammates at Pickerington Central was A. J. Trapasso, a punter who was signed by the Tennessee Titans as an unrestricted free agent.

 College

 Bowen received college football scholarship offers from Georgia Tech, Iowa State and Vanderbilt.
 In May 2005, he committed to play for coach Chan Gailey at Georgia Tech.
 However, Bowen did not join the program until 2006.
 He sat out the fall 2005 season, working part-time at a Pickerington pizza restaurant.
-Bowen's 2006 Yellow Jackets recruiting class included Demaryius Thomas, a wide receiver and first round pick in the 2010 NFL Draft.
+Bowen's 2006 Yellow Jackets recruiting class included Demaryius Thomas, a wide receiver and first round pick in the 2010 NFL draft.

 Bowen played safety in high school, but he converted to the linebacker position at Georgia Tech.
-In his three years with the Yellow Jackets, he totaled 54 tackles and five sacks.
-Bowen’s last game as a player was on November 20, 2008 against then-23rd ranked Miami.
-He had five tackles and a sack in the team's 41-23 upset victory.
-In the next game against Boston College, Bowen was scheduled to play his 39th consecutive game and make his first start of the season; however, a routine check-up revealed a cervical disc displacement.
+In his three years with the Yellow Jackets, Bowen totaled 54 tackles and five sacks.
+His last game as a player was on November 20, 2008 against then-23rd ranked Miami.
+Bowen had five tackles and a sack in the team's 41-23 upset victory.
+In the next game against Boston College, he was scheduled to play his 39th consecutive game and make his first start of the season, but a routine check-up revealed a cervical disc displacement.
 This injury ended Bowen's playing career.

-As a student, Bowen was named to the Dean's List thrice.
+As a student, Bowen was named to the Dean's List three times.
 In 2009, he received a Bachelor of Science degree in business management from Georgia Tech.
 In 2014, Bowen earned a master's degree in workforce development and education, also from Georgia Tech.